 George Locke, former Michigan District Superintendent of Schools, tells us a bit about the beginnings of the camp: “The first director of the camp was a lady named Mary Lou.
 She was a special ed teacher in public education and a Lutheran.
 She was a real character and related to the campers with much love, but also structure.
 When she died of cancer, I had to search for a new director.
 [It was] not easy because of the special qualifications needed.
 Dennis [Pieper] was teaching at LSEM (Lutheran Special Education Ministries), and I approached him with the offer.
 What a God send!”

 Ironically, continues Locke, “At the same time all this was happening, we lost the camp location because it closed.”
-Not to be stopped, Locke and Rev. Dave Winningham, who was part of the district committee overseeing the camp, set out in the middle of winter in search for a new site.
-Locke says, “I forget how many camps we visited, [but] the Lord led us to Camp Capneconic, which was run by the Flint YMCA.
+Not to be deterred, Locke and Rev. David Winningham, who was part of the district committee overseeing the camp, set out in the middle of winter in search for a new site.
+Locke says, “I forget how many camps we visited, [but] the Lord led us to Camp Copneconic, which was run by the Flint YMCA.
 They made room in their schedule for our Special Friends camp,” and that was the beginning of a long, successful partnership.
 Staff and leaders at Camp Copneconic have told Pieper they love Special Friends Camp so much that they get into arguments as to who is going to get to help them.
 The Camp’s executive director says that Special Friends helps lift the spirits of the entire staff, making it more bearable to complete the long hours and grind of the summer camp season.